Parts primed & ready for paint

 * The figures below are estimate pricing, not a guarantee of your final bill

-- Vehicle must be present for us to prepare the estimate.
-No exceptions.
+* Vehicle must be present for us to prepare the estimate - No exceptions

-* Our hourly rate is $90 as of January 1, 2009.
+* Our hourly rate is $120 per/hr as of November 1, 2020

-* Newer motorcycle painting prices are higher due to additional labor & supplies.
+* Newer motorcycle painting prices are higher due to additional labor & supplies

-* We do not powdercoat
+We do not powdercoat

 * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - *